 If you are diving into a new pattern or project, but you can’t or don’t want to use the yarn recommended, you’ll need to make a substitution.
-Yarn substitutions are something I talk a lot about here on my blog.
-I’ve shared my strategy for yarn substitutions in a post about yarn weights and one about reading yarn labels.
-It’s such an important topic that I decided to give it its own post so you can reference it whenever you need to.
+Here on my blog, I’ve shared my strategy for yarn substitutions in a post about yarn weights and one about reading yarn labels.
+It’s such an important topic that I decided to give it its own post so you can reference it whenever necessary.

-There are dozens of reasons to swap out the original yarn in a pattern.
+There are many reasons to swap out the original yarn in a pattern.
 Here are just a few:

-- You are allergic to the fiber within original yarn
+- You are allergic to the fiber within the original yarn

 - The original yarn is low stock or discontinued